SPACE SETTLEMENT SYMPOSIUM 2017

 After your abstract has been selected, you will need to submit a 3–5 page paper that will become part of the symposium’s proceedings -- the proceedings will be distributed online after the symposium has concluded.
 The proceedings will document the innovative and inspiring ideas, which is important so the symposium actually helps humanity achieve the goal of space settlement.

 We are happy to offer you the chance to walk through your presentation and test your imagery.
-This is an option, and if accepted you will be contacted by our team to schedule a rehearsal and/or check out on Nov.
-3 at the venue.
+This is an option, and if accepted you will be contacted by our team to schedule a rehearsal and/or check out on November 9 (the day before the conference) at the venue.

 Broadcast and Recording